rachmanzz/msgpack-capsule/README.md

-Got it!
-Here's an updated version of the `README` that includes the correct description of `HonoWS`:

----

 # msgpack-capsule

 `msgpack-capsule` is a lightweight library designed for use with **HonoWS**, a WebSocket library for **Hono**.
 It provides efficient message serialization and deserialization using `msgpack-lite`, ensuring smooth communication between backend and frontend applications.